 Welcome Guest to beemaster.ca !

 Welcome to the Bee Health Monitoring System.
-This system helps beekeepers monitor and maintain the health of their colonies.
+This system helps beekeepers identify, prevent, and treat common health threats to their colonies.

 Common Bee Health Issues

-Treatment: Antibiotics (with veterinary prescription), burning infected equipment
+Treatment: Report to local authorities immediately.
+Antibiotics with veterinary prescription; burning infected equipment may be required.

-Treatment: Beetle traps, maintaining strong colonies, ground drench for pupae
+Treatment: Beetle traps, maintaining strong colonies that police the hive, ground drench for pupae.

 Preventative Measures